lbechberger/MLinPractice/Documentation.md

 Which kind of preprocessing steps did you implement?
 Why are they necessary and/or useful down the road?

 We have grouped the different media columns (namely `photos` and `video`) into one `media` column.
 This works because Twitter does not allow you to have both a video and a photo.
-This column has 3 labels: `None`, `Video` and `Photo`.
-Now it is a categorical feature instead of being only a string before.
+This column can have up to 3 labels: `None`, `Video` and `Photo`, but it can be focused just on `Photos` as well.
+The argument parser accepts `photo`, `video`, `both` and `none` However, now it is a categorical feature instead of being only a string before.
+The dataset column `Video` has a strange property.
+It is '1', not just if the tweet contains a video, but a photo as well.
+We had to solve this issue.
 ### Results

 Maybe show a short example what your preprocessing does.